 What Test Takers Are Saying

-7Sage currently has only two reviews on Trustpilot.
-On Facebook, 7Sage has a 4.9-star rating.
+7Sage currently has a 4.7-star rating on Trustpilot.
+On Facebook, 7Sage has a perfect 5-star rating.
 “I really appreciate how I can go at my pace and select the lessons that are the most pertinent to me,” writes one reviewer.
 “I believe I’ve been able to build upon what I already knew without feeling like I’m learning anything that’s useless.”

 Pricing